Treatment Effect Models with Strategic Interaction in Treatment Decisions: Identification

-Assumption \ref{as:IV}(i) requires that the instruments $Z$ do not directly affect the outcomes $Y$ and are conditionally independent of the error terms.
-By construction, the transformed error $V$ is also conditionally independent of $Z$ given $X$.
-Thus, the conditional distributions of $V$ and $U^{(d_1, d_2)}$ given $W$ are identical to those given $X$.
-Assumption \ref{as:IV}(ii) requires that the instrument $Z_j$ must contain a continuous non-trivial determinant of $D_j$ specific to player $j$.
+Assumption \ref{as:IV}(i) requires $Z$ not to directly affect $Y$ and to be conditionally independent of the error terms.
+By construction, the transformed error $V$ is also conditionally independent of $Z$ given $X$. \phantomsection \Copy{AE-15}{ Assumption \ref{as:IV}(ii) can be read as the exclusion restriction assumption that is often required for nonparametric identification.
+That is, for this to hold in a nonparametric model, both player- and action-specific continuous IVs must exist.
+However, note that when considering a fully parametric game model with a linear index form (i.e., the one given in Assumption \ref{as:gamemodel}), the existence of action-specific IVs is not strictly required to maintain Assumption \ref{as:IV}(ii), and the assumption can be satisfied if some IVs are player-specific and continuously distributed. }

+\phantomsection \Copy{R2-1-1}{ As an example of IV $Z$ satisfying these conditions, in the empirical application of this study, with $Y$ being students' academic performance and $D$ being their delinquency, we consider employing their non-best friends' parental characteristics.
+For another example, in the case of an airline market with two competitors, we may estimate the effect of introducing a direct flight ($D$) on the number of total passengers for each company ($Y$) by using cost variables as $Z$ (cf. \citealpmain{ciliberto2009market}).
+As the last example, when we are interested in measuring how the choice of electoral campaign strategy ($D$) affects the candidate's vote share ($Y$) in a mayoral election, the amount spent in the previous election may be a good candidate for $Z$ (in a similar sense to \citealpmain{gerber1998estimating}).
+Then, once the MTE is obtained, we can estimate some interesting PRTEs; for example, what if there had been a cap on the election budget imposed by the government? }

 We provide below a series of identification results only for player 1 (the results for player 2 are symmetric and thus omitted).
-We first discuss the identification of the conditional mean of the potential outcome:
+Define

-We call this function the marginal treatment response (MTR) function, as in \citetmain{mogstad2018using}.
-Since the number of treatment patterns is four (i.e., $D \in \{ (0, 0), (1, 0), (0, 1), (1, 1) \}$), there are six distinct MTE parameters for each player.
-From the point of view of player 1, the parameters of interest would be the \textit{direct MTE}, \textit{indirect MTE}, and \textit{total MTE}, which are defined as
+for a given $x \in \text{supp}[X]$ and $(p_1, p_2) \in [0, 1]^2$.
+We call the function $m^{(d_1, d_2)}$ the marginal treatment response (MTR) function, as in \citetmain{mogstad2018using}.
+From the viewpoint of player 1, the parameters of interest are the \textit{direct} MTE, \textit{indirect} MTE, and \textit{total} MTE:

-respectively.
 Notably, these MTE parameters are informative about the variation of the treatment effects in terms of the pair of unobservables $V_1$ and $V_2$, in contrast to the conventional MTE framework.
 The identification of the MTE parameters is straightforward once the MTR function for each $(d_1,d_2)$ is identified.

-\subsection{Identification of the marginal treatment response functions}
+\subsubsection{Identification of the marginal treatment response functions}

-We first consider the cases of $D = (1, 0)$ and $D = (0, 1)$.
-In these cases, $V$ resides in the regions with a unique equilibrium.
-In the following, we investigate the identification of the MTR functions: